The duty and burden of the black police officer

 “He’s looking at the kid who’s videoing him on the phone,” Thomas says, and “he was comfortable in that.
 That meant to me that he had done this a thousand times before.
 And he was supported by the organizational culture in the union, and he would not get in trouble.”

 Now, Chauvin is a former officer charged with murder.
 The chief of Minneapolis’s police union has said his firing was justified.
-A couple of weeks ago, Thomas visited his former employer, the Gainesville Police Department, and saw different looks on the faces of the officers there: expressions of stress and frustration.
+A couple of weeks ago, Thomas, now also a forensic studies professor at Florida Gulf Coast University, visited his former employer, the Gainesville Police Department, and saw different looks on the faces of the officers there: expressions of stress and frustration.
 They were worried about making honest mistakes, he says.
 They worried about choosing to do the right thing, procedurally, but getting pilloried by the public.

 Does this mean change?
-Thomas prays that Floyd’s death will help change police culture, but says it will only happen if first-line supervisors in local departments submit to — and enforce — accountability.
+Thomas prays that Floyd’s death will help change police culture, but he says it will happen only if first-line supervisors in local departments submit to — and enforce — accountability.
 “It needs to be understood,” he says, “that the cultures of law enforcement agencies are deeply entrenched and begin with the academy.”
 For all the piecemeal changes, the gradual diversification of the ranks and the elevation of black officers to positions of authority, he doesn’t think things have really changed since he was a rookie.
 “The culture is exactly the same,” he says.
 “It’s not just white officers guilty of this stuff.
 Black officers are guilty.
 It is the blue line.”

 He believes there was wisdom in his father’s warnings, all those years ago.
 “I would say that what he was right about was the culture of policing,” Thomas says.
 “The need to be accepted by your peers and to what lengths will you go to be accepted.
 What he didn’t know is that every officer has to modify their behavior to be accepted by the culture.”

 Martesse Gilliam’s father was an officer, and to Gilliam, he was a hero.
 So at age 23, Gilliam followed in his footsteps and joined the force in Plainfield, N.J.
 Less than two years later, in 2010, while he was off duty, someone spat into his car outside a nightclub in nearby Bloomfield, he says.
-Gilliam says he sought the help of a police officer in the parking lot, but was arrested instead.
+Gilliam says he sought the help of a police officer in the parking lot but was arrested instead.
 He was handcuffed.
 Officers bashed his head into a patrol car, he says, and slammed a car door into his shins.
 Then, he recalls, he was on the ground, a boot on his head.
 Officers punched and pepper-sprayed him.

 “I felt that my dignity was taken away,” Gilliam says of his arrest and the subsequent hours he spent sitting in the police station.
 “I felt like less of a human.
 I felt inferior to the white officers who were there.”

 Eventually, a jury found Gilliam not guilty of assault on an officer and resisting arrest, though a trial judge did find him guilty of driving while intoxicated.
-Gilliam, who testified that he only had three drinks that night, still denies the charge.
+Gilliam, who testified that he had three drinks that night, still denies the charge.
 He sued the township for excessive force.
 The case was settled.
 Gilliam tried, for several years, to go back on the job and do the work he once considered heroic, but he couldn’t square his idealistic view of policing with the treatment he experienced.
 Today, he runs a fitness studio that integrates boxing, yoga and meditation.

 “I felt like I had no control,” Gilliam says of the trauma.
 “Like it doesn’t matter who I am.
 Doesn’t matter how far I might be promoted in the police force.
 Doesn’t matter how much money I may have or earn.
 At some point, when faced with white police officers who don’t know who I am, I’m going to possibly be just looked at as a criminal — and my life can be taken away.”